 Kanchenjunga trekking is situated in the eastern frontier of the Taplejung District of Nepal.
 Kanchenjunga Base Camp trekking known as mount Kanchenjunga 8586 m. height above sea level third highest mountain peak in the world.
 It is laid down between Nepal and Darjeeling Sikkim border.
 Tibetan call Kanchenjunga means ‘the five treasure houses of snow’, which gives you some idea of what to expect should you visit this area.

 Trekking in Kanchenjunga base camp is attractive because it is less visited by tourists, the rhododendron forests are spectacular and the mountain scenery offers new vistas.
-Several glaciers and server high trekking passes originated from Himalaya have no doubt added to the beauties of this region.
-The Kanchenjunga conservation area that surrounds it extends into protected areas in Sikkim and Tibet, and comprises a beautiful, un-spoilt wilderness.
+Several glaciers and server high trekking pass originated from the Himalayas have no doubt added to the beauty of this region.
+The Kanchenjunga conservation area that surrounds it extends into protected areas in Sikkim and Tibet and comprises a beautiful, un-spoilt wilderness.
 This is a Snow Leopard territory, but the reclusive predator shares the unbounded forests with the Himalayan Black Bear and the Assamese Macaque, among others.
 Cascading waterfalls, lush vegetation, and thousands of species of plants await those who take the long trail to Kanchenjunga Base Camp, the main route which has been described as ‘untracked’.

 The remoteness of the Kanchenjunga region, North face of Jannu, Kumbhakarna Glacier, The Nagphu rock dome, Views of Gimmigela, Wedge & Tent peaks, Buddhist Monasteries, Cardamom fields, Rhododendrons, Numerous waterfalls, Buddhist products of local handicrafts, Nomadic headers and Sherpa way of life.